Veronica Mars season 1: Critical response

 The review aggregator website Rotten Tomatoes reported an approval rating of 97% with an average score of 7.97/10, based on 30 reviews.
 The website's critics consensus reads, "Veronica Mars is geared towards teens, but its sharp writing, excellent acting and thoughtful subject matter make for an entertaining and attractive drama for TV fans of all ages".
+Metacritic gave the season a score—a weighted average based on the impressions of a select fifteen critical reviews—of 81, signifying "universal acclaim".

-Metacritic gave the season a Metascore—a weighted average based on the impressions of a select fifteen critical reviews—of 81, signifying "universal acclaim".
 James Poniewozik of Time labeled the series as one of the six best dramas on television.
 He praised Bell as "a captivating star," and said that the series "uses its pulp premise to dramatize a universal teen experience: that growing up means sleuthing out the mystery of who you really are."
 Kay McFadden of The Seattle Times called Veronica Mars an update to the "classic California film noir".
 She felt that Veronica Mars was the best new series on UPN, and that the title character was potentially "this season's most interesting character creation".
 McFadden described the series as "Alias in its attitude, Raymond Chandler in its writing and The O.C. in its class-consciousness."
 James South of Paste praised the "crisp, clever writing", and noted the supporting characters were more than just plot devices.
 He commended Bell's portrayal of Veronica as "simultaneously smart, vulnerable, tough and injured", and found the guest stars were well-utilized.
 South wrote the remaining cast was "uniformly good", but gave Dohring a special mention for his acting.
 Stephanie Zacharek of Salon.com praised the first-season finale for being "just the sort of satisfying capper you look for in a series that, week after week, keeps you asking questions".

 Robert Abele of LA Weekly said that "in this smart, engaging series about a former popular girl turned crime-solving high school outcast, the hard-boiled dialogue comes from its teen protagonist's mouth in a way that stabs any potential cutesiness in the heart with an ice pick."
 Joy Press of The Village Voice saw the series as "a sharp teen noir in the making", "[pulsing] with promise".
 However, Press felt that the series paled somewhat compared to the television series Wonderfalls.
 Filip Vukcevic of IGN gave the season a positive review, particularly praising the amount of audience participation.
 However, the reviewer felt that several of the main characters were undeveloped, and that Daggs III and Dunn, as well as their respective characters, were "boring".
 Vukcevic wrote that while the ultimate resolution to the murder was satisfying, it was not "world-shattering".